rebelsky/sams-assorted-musings-reflections/salary-review-2021-10-23.md

 adjustments as well as running interference for my faculty.
-I also had to represent the department as ITS repeatedly instituted new policies without considering the impact on a department that creates software as part of its curriculum.  <!-- "You can't recommend software to students."
+I also had to represent the department as ITS repeatedly instituted new policies without considering the impact on a department that creates software as part of its curriculum [7].  <!-- "You can't recommend software to students."
 "You can't use the software you write."
 "You can't distribute the software you write to people outside the College."
 "If you use unapproved software, we will terminate you."
 I had to